samuel-s-marques/samuel-s-marques.github.io/_pages/about.md

 ---

 Passionate about computing and technology since a young age.
 Junior full stack developer entering the mobile development market.
 Currently learning Flutter and working from home to Crowe Macro.

+Samuel Marques has worked in technology for 6 months.
+He is an app developer of Crowe Macro, one of the main auditing and consulting companies in Brazil, and he is developing a HR app.

+As part of working at Crowe Macro, Samuel has worked in his portfolio, and his personal apps, such as weather-app and todo-app.

+He resides in São Paulo, Brazil with his family.
+When he isn't spending time with his family or working, you'll find him studying technology or reading about it.